RAbraham/mercylog_tutorial/README.md

 Today, I would like to explore a language called Datalog.
 Its a form of relational programming(like SQL) with a bit of logic programming(like Prolog) added to it, to make it a concise, elegant language.
 It may not be as expressive as Python and C++ but its benefits lie in its constraints.

 ### The Power in Constraint
+Relational programming constrains us to describe and capture the state of an application in relations(i.e. tables).
+The moment we can serialize state in relations, we can leverage parallelism or distributed systems as tables can be distributed and synchronized across processes/nodes using well understood database strategies like partitioning and replication.
+(RA: Ref Overlog).
+We could also simulate functional programming as we can imagine operations on a table or even the map reduce style popularized in big data.
+We could have multiple threads on the same machine work without sharing state(RA: This could be done with functional programming, making copies of objects and letting threads go wild but then how do we sync data changes. )

 ---------- Overlog: start  ------------------

 1. Distributed  systems  benefit  substantially  from  adata-centricdesign style that focuses the programmer’s atten-tion on carefully capturing all the important state of thesystem as a family of collections (sets, relations, streams,etc.) Given such a model, the state of the system can bedistributed naturally and flexibly across nodes via familiarmechanisms like partitioning and replication.

 2.The key behaviors of such systems can be naturally im-plemented usingdeclarativeprogramming languages thatmanipulate these collections, abstracting the programmerfrom both the physical layout of the data and the fine-grained orchestration of data manipulation